great-expectations/great_expectations/docs/docusaurus/docs/cloud/quickstarts/python_api_quickstart.md

 ---
-sidebar_label: 'Quickstart for GX Cloud and Python scripts'
+sidebar_label: 'Quickstart for GX Cloud and Python'
-title: 'Quickstart for GX Cloud and Python scripts'
+title: 'Quickstart for GX Cloud and Python'
 id: python_quickstart
 description: Connect to a GX Cloud account from a Python script.
 ---